jmalicki/io-uring-sync/docs/DEVELOPER.md

 # Developer Documentation

-This document outlines the development practices and guidelines for io-uring-sync.
+This document outlines the development practices and guidelines for arsync.

 ## Development Standards